ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 description: "Microsoft Compliance Manager is a free workflow-based risk assessment tool in the Microsoft Service Trust Portal.
 Compliance Manager enables you to track, assign, and verify regulatory compliance activities related to Microsoft cloud services."
 ---

-# Working with Microsoft Compliance Manager
+# Work with Microsoft Compliance Manager

 > [!IMPORTANT]
 > Microsoft Compliance Manager is a dashboard and management tool that provides a summary of your data protection and compliance stature and recommendations to improve data protection and compliance.
 The customer actions provided in Compliance Manager are recommendations; it is up to your organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
 Recommendations found in Compliance Manager should not be interpreted as a guarantee of compliance.